searxng/searxng/docs/admin/searx.favicons.rst

 :py:obj:`cache.db_url <.FaviconCacheConfig.db_url>`:
   The path to the (SQLite_) database file.
 The default path is in the `/tmp`_ folder, which is deleted on every reboot and is therefore unsuitable for a production environment.
-The FHS_ provides the folder  for the application cache

 The FHS_ provides the folder `/var/cache`_ for the cache of applications, so a suitable storage location of SearXNG's caches is folder ``/var/cache/searxng``.

-  In container systems, a volume should be mounted for this folder and in a standard installation (compare :ref:`create searxng user`), the folder must be created and the user under which the SearXNG process is running must be given write permission to this folder.
+  In a standard installation (compare :ref:`create searxng user`), the folder must be created and the user under which the SearXNG process is running must be given write permission to this folder.

   .. code:: bash

      $ sudo mkdir /var/cache/searxng
      $ sudo chown root:searxng /var/cache/searxng/
      $ sudo chmod g+w /var/cache/searxng/

+  In container systems, a volume should be mounted for this folder.
+Check whether the process in the container has read/write access to the mounted folder.

 :py:obj:`cache.LIMIT_TOTAL_BYTES <.FaviconCacheConfig.LIMIT_TOTAL_BYTES>`:
   Maximum of bytes stored in the cache of all blobs.
 The limit is only reached